muziejus/wandering-rocks/markdown/data.md

 Finally, Gifford writes that Thomas Court, the location of the unfindable “mansion of the Kildares” that Love mentions, “was the main street of the walled city of medieval Dublin.
-It is at present a series of streets including Thomas Street” (Gifford 268).
+It is at present a series of streets including Thomas Street” (268).
 I read the reference as one to, instead, the [Liberty of Thomas Court and Donore](https://en.wikipedia.org/wiki/Liberty_of_Thomas_Court_and_Donore), a manor right outside the walled city and the location of the current Dublin